Published on July 2, 2024

 When to see a doctor

-Call your doctor if you or your child has green stool for more than a few days.
-Green stool often occurs with diarrhea, so drink plenty of fluids and seek immediate medical attention if you or your child becomes dehydrated.
+Call a healthcare professional if you or your child has green stool for more than a few days.
+Green stool often happens with diarrhea, so drink plenty of fluids and seek immediate medical attention if you or your child becomes dehydrated.